 Board of Elders: A Ministry of Spiritual Care

-The Board of Elders shall consist of four to six men each serving a three year term.
-They shall be selected by the nomination committee, tested by the Pastor and Head Elder, and confirmed by the Voter’s Assembly.
+The Board of Elders shall consist of six to eight men each serving a three year term.
+They shall be selected by the nomination committee, and agreed on by the Pastor and Head Elder, and confirmed by the Voter’s Assembly.

 The Elders shall concern themselves with the spiritual health of the Pastor and the congregation.
 They shall:

-- Nurture and encourage the spiritual growth of members
+A. Nurture and encourage the spiritual growth of members.

-- Serve as advisers and assistants to the Pastor in matters of worship and preaching, congregational care, administration of the sacraments and church discipline
+B. Serve as advisors and assistants to the Pastor in matters of worship and preaching, congregational care, administration of the sacraments, and church discipline.

-- Serve as congregational representatives monitoring and advocating for the spiritual, physical and emotional well-being of the professional leadership of the congregation
+C. Serve as congregational representatives monitoring and advocating for the spiritual, physical, and emotional well-being of the professional leadership of the congregation.

 The Board of Elders shall: